Bluebear77/SPARQL-TableQA/readme.md

-# KONTRAST: Cross-Modal Knowledge Inconsistency Detection
+# KONTRAST: Detecting Knowledge Inconsistencies Across Text, Tables, and Knowledge Graphs

 This repository contains the experimental record for **KONTRAST**, a framework for detecting and categorizing knowledge inconsistencies across **tables**, **text**, and **knowledge graphs**.